Emma Frost: Age of Apocalypse

 An alternate version of Emma Frost appears in the Age of Apocalypse storyline.
-She never joined the Hellfire Club and is a member of the Human High Council.
-She had the portions of her brain that granted her telepathy removed to join the ranks of the council.

-It has since been revealed by Doom that the lobotomy only temporarily removed Emma's powers and it was a matter of time before Emma recovered her telepathy once again.
-When her powers returned, she joined Weapon Omega's reign, and has since been named Queen of Latveria.
+This version is a member of the Human High Council who had the portions of her brain that granted her telepathy removed to join the ranks of the council.
+It is later revealed that the lobotomy only temporarily removed Frost's powers.
+When her powers return, Frost joins in Weapon Omega's reign, later becoming queen of Latveria.